 Yukiko Hino / Shinji Kawashima / Tadashi Sawashita, 1996

-One thing that set the 3DO apart from other equally unsuccessful CD consoles of the mid-90s is the support it received from Japanese developers.
-That’s how we ended up with super-obscure titles like Blue Forest Story: Kaze no Fuuin.
-Not only did the game never make it to the West, but it was also released on a platform that did not last long on the market (although a later PS1 port dragged Blue Forest Story a bit out of the shadows).
-Maybe that’s why the game’s highly original soundtrack has mostly gone under the radar.
-That’s a shame, since the music is a really intriguing alternative take on JRPG scoring conventions.
+One factor that set the 3DO apart from other, equally ill-fated CD-based consoles of the mid-90s was the level of support it received from Japanese developers.
+That is how we ended up with deeply obscure titles such as Blue Forest Story: Kaze no Fuuin.
+Not only did the game never reach Western audiences, it also launched on a platform that vanished quickly from the market — though a later PlayStation port briefly nudged Blue Forest Story out of the shadows.
+Perhaps unsurprisingly, its highly original soundtrack has remained largely unnoticed.
+That is a real shame, because the music offers a genuinely distinctive alternative to standard JRPG scoring conventions.

 The Lost Files of Sherlock Holmes Soundtrack